 2nd Foreign Engineer Regiment: Creation

-The regiment would become a mechanized combat engineer unit, assigned to the 27th Mountain Infantry Brigade (27e BIM) in support of infantry units on operations, and specialized in mountain warfare.
+The new 2e REG would become a mechanized combat engineer unit, assigned to the 27th Mountain Infantry Brigade (27e BIM) in support of infantry units on operations, and specialized in mountain warfare.

 In July 1999, the 1er RE’s detachment became the HQ Company, 2e REG, led by Captain Christian Barris.